-9. The Guinness breweries in Counties Louth and Kilkenny will be shutdown in 2013.
-There was also talk of closing down the Dublin brewery and moving back it to Leixlip, in Kildare, where Arthur’s career in stout making began.
+There was also talk of closing down the Dublin brewery and moving back to Leixlip, in Kildare, where Arthur’s career in stout making began.

-A national outcry ensued.
-Guinness will be staying put on the banks of the River Liffey and multi-billion renovations will begin soon.
+A national outcry ensued and now Guinness will be staying put on the banks of the River Liffey.

 10. On September 24, 2009 at 5.50 (or 17.59 in the 24 hour clock) Ireland and the world celebrated 250 years of Guinness with “Arthur’s Day”.

-The time 17.59 was cleverly chosen as 1759 was the year that Arthur signed his lease on St. James’ Gate.
+The time 17.59 was cleverly chosen as 1759, the year that Arthur signed his lease on St. James’ Gate.
 It also gave most people enough time to finish up work and meet their friends at their favorite pub.

 It may have been nothing more than massive marketing ploy but it was also one of the largest united parties every held in the world.
 In almost every country across the globe merry makers raised their glasses and cheered “To Arthur”.